How to travel to Eritrea in 2024

 Religion

-Religion is a big deal in Eritrea and, according to official sources, Christianity is practiced by 60% of the population, whereas Islam is by 40%.
+Religion is a big deal in Eritrea and, according to official sources, Christianity is practiced by 60% of the population, whereas Islam is 40%.

 Most Christians are Orthodox – but there are Catholics too – from the same Orthodox branch as Ethiopians.

-In most cases, religion is based on ethnicity, which means that it is very regional, the northern part close to Sudan being very Muslim, while the area close to Ethiopia being very Christian.
+In most cases, religion is based on ethnicity, which means that it is very regional, with the northern part close to Sudan being very Muslim, while the area close to Ethiopia being very Christian.

-Churches are always packed and I recommend you attend the Sunday service that takes place early in the morning, around 6am, in which the locals sing some very peculiar canticles.
+Churches are always packed and I recommend you attend the Sunday service that takes place early in the morning, around 6 am, in which the locals sing some very peculiar canticles.

 Are you traveling around the Horn of Africa?
 Check my Somaliland travel guide